 - Allocate your children their own little plot and see what they do with it.
 They can use the space for imaginative creations like garden art or plant something totally of their own choosing

-- If you have the right tree then build a treehouse, if not, make a den on the ground like a cave which the children can furnish.
+- If you have the right tree then build a treehouse, if not, make a den on the ground like a cave that the children can furnish.
 This can be so simply done with a piece of plastic as a roof in one corner of the garden.
 It creates a lovely retreat where you can sit and have storytime or even picnics

 Whether your garden is the size of a mail stamp or very spacious, there is always something you can do to get your kids outside in the fresh air.